monoscope-tech/apitoolkit-landing/pricing/index.md

                                         </h2>

                                         <p class="text-lg text-textWeak">
                                             Building the next big thing?
-We'll cover up to 100% of your APItoolkit costs while you focus on growth.
+We'll cover up to 100% of your monoscope costs while you focus on growth.
                                         </p>
                                     </div>